seanyoung247/Zombiella/README.md

 ## Site owners Goals
 <!-- OUTLINE OF STRUCTURE AND FEASIBILITY OF USER GOALS/ STORIES -->
+* Single page layout with clear text displayed
+* Depict a Halloween story with a dramatic twist
+* Ensure the story can be interacted with in some way
+* Include animated elements

 ## Strategy
 ### Strategy Outline